-In rooms inhabited by humans, a squirrel wants to get out.
-It does not want to nest or make a home in a house with human activity so close to it.
-So, make it easy for the squirrel to find the exit.
+If a squirrel gets into an inhabited space—such as down a chimney and into an open room—its natural instinct will be to get out, and get out quickly.
+It does not want to nest or make a home in a house with lots of human activity.
+The first solution to try is to make it easy for the squirrel to find the exit.

 Remove any pets from the room where the squirrel is running or hiding.
-Close all doors of that room that open into other parts of the house.
-Open all doors and windows that lead outside.
+Also, remove any foods or snacks that might give the squirrel a reason to hang around.
+Close any doors that open into other parts of the house, but open all doors and windows that open to the outside.

-If it's cornered, but not moving, put on heavy gloves and hold a blanket in front of you.
+If the squirrel is cornered but not moving, put on heavy gloves and hold a blanket in front of you.
 Slowly approach the squirrel, then quickly drop the blanket on it and roll it up.
-Don't roll it too tight or push too hard, so as not to squeeze or injure it.
+Don't roll it too tight or push too hard, or you risk injuring the creature.

 Carry the blanket-wrapped squirrel outside, close the door to your house, open it onto the ground away from you, and let it make its escape.

 Squirrels sometimes climb down the chimney flues on traditional wood-burning fireplaces, seeking a place to nest.
 On rare occasions when the fireplace has not been operated for a long time, they may even create a nest in the space above the fireplace damper.